General Aviation Revitalization Act: GARA passed

-Further, the statute is a "rolling" statute: The "clock" resets when modified or replacement parts are installed, so that a 20-year-old aircraft may still be the object of a successful suit against a manufacturer if it contains manufacturer modifications or parts installed within the last 18 years.
+Furthermore, when a part is installed as addition, modification or replacement, exemption for claims of liability arising out of this part kicks in 18 years after installation of that part.
+So a 20-year-old aircraft may still be the object of a successful suit against a manufacturer in regards of manufacturer modifications or parts installed within the last 18 years.

 Outcomes

 There is debate about the results of the GARA.
 Some believe it has revitalized the industry, and some believe it has made little difference, even encouraging continued or resumed production of high-risk vehicles.

 Manufacturing outcomes

 Following passage of the GARA, U.S. general aviation aircraft production, in units, roughly doubled in five years, but still remained far below the 1970s production quantities (see graph).
 Meanwhile, contrary to an implied goal of GARA, average general aviation aircraft prices continued to rise.
 This was largely attributable to the shift of GA manufacturers towards building high-end turbine (turboprop and jet) business and luxury aircraft, while keeping piston aircraft productions at a small fraction of their 1970s levels.
 The manufacturers were able to get increased income with smaller numbers of far-more-expensive airplanes (see graph).

 The "big three" GA planemakers reacted to the enactment of GARA in differing ways:

 Cessna, in 1997, resumed very limited propeller aircraft production of its two most popular (and statistically safest) models that had been suspended in 1986; the 172 and 182.
 In 1998, they resumed the 206.
 Cessna Chairman and CEO Russell W. Meyer said it was in response to passage of GARA, and in keeping with his "promise".
 However, Cessna did not resume production of most of its propeller aircraft line; including its most efficient and high-performance piston-propeller aircraft, or any of its twin-engined propeller aircraft.
 Cessna continued to focus chiefly on business jets and commercial/utility turboprop aircraft.

 Piper Aircraft (alias "New Piper Aircraft") continued in and out of troubles, but continued producing the types that had survived during the 1980s; and restored some that it had cut from its product line, such as the single-engine PA-32, reintroduced in 1995, the year after GARA was enacted; and twin-engine Seneca and Seminole.
 Some credit GARA with helping New Piper to emerge from bankruptcy and survive.